Sbozzolo/kuibit/CONTRIBUTING.md

 You can also join us in the [Telegram channel](https://t.me/kuibit) for help or discussions.

+## Examples

+`kuibit` comes with a lot of scripts that are ready to be used and to be studied.
+These examples are extremely important and useful.
+These examples enable people to obtain results quickly, so we welcome all the contributions you can make in this respect.
+If you ran an analysis and want to contribute your code so that other people can use it, that would be awesome.

+The steps to add a new example are:
+1. Add the file to the `examples` folder
+2. Add a brief description of what the code does in the `README` of that folder, along with the last version/commit of `kuibit` that is known to run the example successfully.
+3. Create a `rst` file in `docs/examples` where you briefly describe the example (it can be the same description as the `README`).
+4. Add a link to this `rst` file in `docs/index.rst`.
+5. Add entry to the `NEWS.md` file

 ## New features/improvements

 We always welcome new features of general improvements in the code.
 If you have